 2.10.a.
 Faculty members must complete the annual ACGME Faculty Survey.
 (Core)

 2.10.b.
-The program must maintain a ratio of at least one core faculty member to each fellow appointed to the program. ^(Core)
+In addition to the program director, there must be at least one core faculty member certified in the subspecialty by the ABPN. ^(Core)

 2.11.
 Program Coordinator There must be administrative support for program coordination. ^(Core)